mwest1177/fot_repo/README.md

-# fot_repo
-Friends of Trillium code repo
+# Friends of Trillium code repo